Editors Reads

 The novel follows the bones of Twain’s plot — the raft, the river, the Duke and King — but everything looks different from James’s vantage.
 Huck’s innocence reads as privilege here; his good intentions are genuinely kind but also naive in ways that put James at risk repeatedly.
 The comedy Twain wrings from the Duke and King’s schemes is considerably darker when viewed from the perspective of a man who cannot simply escape by declaring himself free.

-“James” won the Pulitzer Prize for Fiction in 2025, and the recognition is deserved.
 Everett has written a book that is in conversation with the entire tradition of American literature — not to destroy it but to demand that it be read more honestly.
-It stands completely independently of Twain, but its power is amplified enormously by the original’s shadow.
+It stands completely on its own, but its power is amplified enormously by Twain’s shadow, and readers who know Huckleberry Finn will find every chapter electric with revision.
+Precise, mordantly funny, and quietly furious, James is at once a thrilling adventure, a philosophical inquiry, and an act of reclamation — and one of the finest American novels of the decade.

 Our rating: 4.5/5 — A masterwork of reclamation and reimagination that ranks among the finest American novels of this decade.